 Instead of just quickly returning to the start position, try to control the lowering phase for three full seconds.
 Work against the natural urge to move quickly.

 Plyometrics are a great way to train power and to boost intensity.
-However, you need to be strong in order to perform them (learn more about plyometric exercises).
+However, you need to be strong in order to perform them.

 Taking two exercises and making them into one move is a sure-fire way to make home workouts harder!
-You can learn more about combo moves here.
+You can learn more about combo exercises before you dive in.

 Think about it, instead of performing just a squat, add in a shoulder press at the top.
 The two exercises together are more challenging.